arnobl/DSL-demo/README.md

 To force the class creation, you have to write that:

-`MyRule returns MyRule: 'mytoken';`
+`MyRule: {MyRule} 'mytoken';`

-where `returns` precises the name of the class to instantiate (this class does not exist yet, it is Xtext that generates it in the `src-gen` folder).
+This precises the name of the class to instantiate (this class does not exist yet, it is Xtext that generates it in the `src-gen` folder).